What Is an IRA?

-- Traditional—With a Traditional IRA, you can take a deduction subject to income limitations toward your savings, up to an amount specified by the IRS.
-Your money is taxed when it is disbursed to you during retirement, which you can begin taking without penalty at age 59.
+- Traditional—With a traditional IRA, you can take a deduction (subject to income limits) toward your savings, up to an amount specified by the IRS.
+Your money is taxed when it is disbursed to you during retirement, which you can begin taking without penalty at age 59 1/2.

-- Roth—Contributions are made to a Roth IRA after tax, and distributions can be made tax-free after age 59.
+- Roth—Contributions are made to a Roth IRA after tax, and distributions can be made tax-free after age 59 1/2.
 Since you pay taxes on the front end, you don't have to worry about it later.
-You can contribute to both a Traditional and Roth IRA in the same year, but the maximum applies to the combined accounts.
+You can contribute to both a traditional and Roth IRA in the same year, but the IRS’s maximum contribution limit applies to the combined accounts.

-Now that we've answered the question "What is an IRA?" let's consider how to get your IRA started.
 At Ally Bank, you can open an IRA CD or IRA Online Savings Account to take advantage of great rates while saving for your future.
-Moreover, we offer the IRA Raise Your Rate 2- and 4-year CDs, which give you the option to increase your rate once (for a 2-year term) or twice (for a 4-year term) if our rates on these IRA CDs go up any time during your CD's term.
+Moreover, we offer the IRA Raise Your Rate 2- and 4-year CDs, which give you the option to increase your rate once (for a 2-year term) or twice (for a 4-year term) if our rates go up any time during your CD's term.